-In itself, the term “home office” is quite self-explanatory: one’s own four walls function as an office and workplace.
-In a broader sense, the link to the employer’s premises is removed.
-The workplace can, for example, be moved to the desk at home, the local library or the favourite café.
-This is a way of working that is primarily reserved for office workers – because a nurse, a construction worker or a cashier cannot, of course, take their work home with them.
+The very term “home office or work from home” is pretty self-explanatory: your own four walls function as both office and workspace.
+The workstation can be moved, for example, to a desk at home, to the local library or to a favourite café.
+This is a way of working that is primarily reserved for office workers – because of course a nurse, construction worker or cashier can’t take their work home with them.

-Working from home probably sounds like a dream to many employees.
-In fact, working from home also has many advantages.
+Working from home probably sounds like a dream for many employees.
+In fact, a home office has many advantages too.

 1. Increased productivity

-The colleagues from the department have a short chat while you try to work highly concentrated yourself.
-The colleague talks about her vacation and somewhere a telephone rings: “Especially in open-plan offices the noise level is often high.
+Department colleagues are talking while you are trying to work high concentration alone.
+A colleague is talking about her holiday and the phone rings somewhere: ‘Especially in open-plan offices, the noise level is often high.
 Colleagues distract you and you notice how your concentration suffers.
-You can avoid this in your home office.
+This can be avoided when working from home.
 No one is there to distract you.
-You can create the working atmosphere you want much better than you need to be productive.
-With absolute peace and quiet, your favourite music on your ear or a wide open window.
-Open-plan offices in particular have some disadvantages that affect productivity.
+You can make the working atmosphere much better than you need to be productive.
+With absolute peace and quiet, your favourite music in your ear or the window wide open.
+Open offices in particular have some disadvantages that affect productivity.

 2. Save time and money

-The shorter the commuting distance, the faster you get to work.
-What sounds natural at first becomes all the clearer when you don’t have to drive 20 kilometres in the evening traffic.
-The employee can thus save valuable time on every home office day.
-Home office days can also make themselves felt in the wallet.
-The fewer distances travelled, the lower the costs of mobility by car and public transport.
-This saves you money.
+The shorter the commuting distance, the faster you can get to work.
+You don’t have to drive 20 miles in morning and evening traffic.
+This can save valuable time for the employee.
+Also, the fewer distances travelled, the lower the cost of car and public transport and you can save money.

 3. Work when it suits you

-Where some prefer to start an hour earlier to get more out of the day, others prefer to work into the evening hours or to have an extended lunch break.
-This enables you to achieve a great work-life balance, as you are much more flexible than with fixed working hours.
-Especially for employees with children, the home office offers advantages as they can spend most of their time at home with their loved ones.
+Some prefer to start an hour earlier to take advantage of more of the day, others prefer to work into the evening or take an extended lunch break.
+This allows you to achieve a great work-life balance as you are much more flexible than with fixed working hours.
+Especially for employees with children, a home office offers advantages as they can spend most of their time at home with their loved ones.

 “What am I wearing today?” – This question belongs to the past.
-In the home office, you can dress, style and behave the way you want, because in the end, it’s all about work.
-You can also set up your workplace as you wish.
+When working from home, you can dress, groom and behave however you want, because in the end, it’s all about the work.

-Every medal has two sides – as does the work from home.
-What are the disadvantages of the home office ?
+There are two sides to every coin – and so is working from home.
+So what are the disadvantages of home office ?

 1. Self-discipline is a must!

-Even if productivity is often higher, there are still many distractions lurking at home: Just wash a machine, do the dishes and watch a episode of your favourite series, then it’s time to get back to work… But at the end of the day, this setting costs you more time than you save by travelling to work and increasing productivity.
-That’s why a high degree of self-discipline is indispensable so that you can really carry out your tasks even though there is no boss in sight.
-After all, work in your home office is based on trust, which means that your boss trusts that you will really be able to work the required hours.
+Even though productivity is often higher, there are still plenty of distractions lurking at home: you need to wash the dishes, prepare lunch or watch an episode of your favourite show, and then it’s time to get back to work.
+But at the end of the day, this setup costs you more time than travelling to work.
+Therefore, a high degree of self-discipline is essential, even when the boss is in sight.
+After all, working in your home office is based on trust, which means that your boss trusts that you can actually do all the work required.

 2. Separation of work and private life

-Home office is not yet established in many companies.
-Workers often find themselves under pressure to be particularly good at avoiding the prejudice of working nothing.
+Working from home is not yet established in many companies.
+Workers often feel pressured to avoid the prejudice of not working at home.
 This often results in unpaid overtime and additional stress.

-Whether a home office is good or bad cannot be said in general terms.
-Work at home should neither be too strict nor too relaxed in order to create an optimal work-life balance.
-So you can use the advantages and eliminate disadvantages.
-In addition, there are a lot of tips and tools on how to make working in the home office even better, more productive and more successful.
+In general, it is impossible to say whether working from home is good or bad.
+Working at home should be neither too strict nor too relaxed to ensure an optimal work-life balance.
+So you can take advantage of the advantages and eliminate the disadvantages.
+In addition, there are many tips and tools to make working in a home office even better, more productive and more successful.